Dentures In Milton Keynes

-Dentures are very durable but that doesn’t make them indestructible.
+Dentures are durable but that doesn’t mean that they are indestructible.
 They can discolour, chip, break, and bend out of shape.
-With good care, your dentures should last for many years.
-Here are some tips for maintaining the appearance and extending the life of your dentures:
+With good care your dentures should last for many years.
+Here are some great tips for maintaining the appearance and maximising the life of your dentures.

-- Use a brush designed specifically for dentures and a denture cleaner.
-Regular toothpaste can be too harsh for dentures
+- Use a brush designed for dentures and a denture cleaner.
+Don't use regular toothpaste as it can be too harsh for dentures

-- Store dentures in a container of denture-cleaning solution or water
+- Keep your dentures in a container of denture-cleaning solution or water

-- Soak in warm, not hot water.
-Hot water can damage their shape
+- Soak them in warm, not hot water as hot water can damage their shape

-- Use an effervescent cleansing tablet once a week to kill odour-causing bacteria
+- Use a cleansing tablet once a week to kill odour-causing bacteria

-Dentures offer many benefits to the millions who wear them.
-While they take some initial adjustment, they can enhance your smile as well as your long-term confidence.
-Return to your dentist at least once a year to evaluate fit, appearance, and to receive an oral cancer screening.
+Dentures offer many benefits to the people who wear them.
+Sometimes they make take some initial adjustment so they can enhance your smile as well as your long-term confidence.
+Try and see your dentist at least once a year to evaluate fit and appearance.